benjholla/benjholla.github.io/_posts/2017-8-9-mac-and-cheese.md

 - *Optional*: Spicy guacamole topping

 ### Preparation
 Preheat oven to 350 degrees.
 Light grill and allow to heat up.
 Wash, dry, stem, and chop mushrooms.
 Mince garlic.
 Trim fat and slice chicken breasts into strips, seasoning with chipotle powder.
-Place bacon spread evenly on a baking sheet.
+Place bacon spread evenly on a baking pan.

 ### 1) Bake
 Once the oven is preheated, place the bacon in the lower rack of the oven.
 Bake until bacon starts to crisp on the edges (around 20-25 minutes).